TMHSDigital/Static_Chess/README.md

 5. Set folder to `/ (root)`
 6. Your site will be available at `https://tmhsdigital.github.io/Static_Chess/`

+**CI/CD Workflows:**
+- `.github/workflows/ci.yml`: Runs lint and tests on PRs and pushes
+- `.github/workflows/release.yml`: Automatically creates GitHub Releases when tags are pushed

-Optional (CI-driven Pages): add a `pages.yml` workflow or keep manual Pages settings.
-CI (`.github/workflows/ci.yml`) runs lint and tests on PRs and pushes.
+Optional: Add a `pages.yml` workflow for CI-driven Pages deployment, or keep manual Pages settings.

 ---